Research Methods of Religious Studies

 Subject Overview

 This subject is an introduction to critical thinking and the various modes of research used in Applied Buddhist Studies.
-The basic skills and processes associated with developing research questions, reviewing relevant literature and conducting research will be discussed.
+The basic skills and processes associated with developing research questions and conducting research will be discussed.
 Qualitative and quantitative research methods will be reviewed.
 The subject will also cover key basic principles in academic writing, including referencing and citation methods.
-As part of the subject, students will be encouraged to develop their own original ideas and formulate research proposals that demonstrate their understanding of applied research.

-This subject particularly focuses on the principles of research and critical evaluation, which are key skills required in the process of reviewing and expanding the literature base on Buddhism and its applications.
+This subject focuses on introducing students to important research methods in the field of religion and the ethics of fieldwork where human subjects are involved.
+With close reference to the research question, students learn to design their research with the most appropriate methods for their study.
 The subject also covers the basics in academic writing to help students present discussion and arguments effectively in written form.

 Learning Outcomes

-- Demonstrate understanding of a range of approaches to religious research in the relevant discipline, their strengths and weaknesses and situations in which they can be applied.
+- Demonstrate understanding of a range of approaches to research in the relevant discipline, their strengths and weaknesses, and situations in which they can be applied.

 - Demonstrate an understanding of research ethics and the requirements for ethics approval.

-- Develop specific research questions suitable for research projects and write a research proposal.
+- Develop specific research questions suitable for research projects and write a research design proposal.

-- Learning the skills of research paper writing and reporting.
+- Learn the skills of research paper writing and reporting.

 Assessments

-- Assessment 2: Assignment on research methods, critical analysis and proposal (30%)
+- Assessment 2: Report on research methods, critical analysis, and interpretation (30%, due week 6)